Moody baronets

-The Moody baronetcy, of Garesdon in the County of Wiltshire, was a title in the Baronetage of England.
-It was created on 11 March 1622 for Sir Henry Moody, later Member of Parliament for Malmesbury.
-The title became extinct on the death of the second Baronet in circa 1661.
+The Moody baronetcy, of Garsdon in the County of Wiltshire, was a title in the Baronetage of England.
+It was created on 11 March 1622 for Sir Henry Moody, later Member of Parliament for Malmesbury, who was the son of Richard Moody (died 1612), of Whitechurch-cum-Melbourne, Wiltshire, and of Westfields, Lea, Wiltshire, and the grandson of royal footman Edmund Moody who had been granted a coat-of-arms and the status of gentleman for saving the life of Henry VIII during a hunt.